Provide access to natural daylight

 - Upload the qualifying calculation detailing the planned percentage of daylit area within the building(s) using the required formulas.

-- Check box(es) to certify that the educational materials will detail strategies to maximize daylight and identify the strategies that will be included in the educational materials below (two minimum):
+- Check box(es) to certify that the educational materials will outline health benefits of daylight and identify the strategies that will be addressed in the educational materials below (two minimum):

 - strategies designed to maximize access to daylight implemented within the building(s)